apache/iotdb/docs/UserGuide/Advanced-Features/UDF-User-Defined-Function.md

 # User Defined Function (UDF)

-UDF (User Defined Function) is a user-defined function.IoTDB provides a variety of built-in functions to meet your computing needs, and you can also create user defined functions to meet more computing needs.
+UDF (User Defined Function) is a user-defined function.
+IoTDB provides a variety of built-in functions to meet your computing needs, and you can also create user defined functions to meet more computing needs.

 This document describes how to write, register and use a UDF.